-1.2.1.2 Relativism and the Argument from Disagreement Relativists about some subject matter sometimes try to justify their attitude by pointing to the fact that there is little or no agreement among otherwise well-intentioned and sincere people about what the facts are in that subject matter.
+1.3.2 Relativism and the Argument from Disagreement

+Relativists about a subject matter sometimes try to justify their attitude by pointing to the fact that there is little or no agreement among otherwise well-intentioned and sincere people about what the facts are in that subject matter.
 Relativists about morality, for instance, point out that there is considerable disagreement among sincere people about just what our moral duties are, or about how to balance competing moral demands.
-And they suggest that the existence of this kind of disagreement lends support to their relativism.
-We can formulate this reasoning for relativism about morality as an argument:
+Different people who are sincere and well-meaning disagree about the moral evaluation of such things as abortion, euthanasia, the recreational use of drugs, capital punishment, etc. The list could go on a long time.
+Relativists about morality suggest that the existence of this kind of disagreement lends support to their Relativism.
+We can formulate this reasoning for Relativism about morality as an argument.

-- i.
-There is only considerable sincere disagreement over moral facts. - ii.
-If there is only considerable sincere disagreement over the facts in some area, then relativism is true of that subject area. - iii.
-So, relativism is true of moral facts.
+- (i) There is considerable sincere disagreement over morality. - (ii) If there is considerable sincere disagreement over the facts in some area, then Relativism is true of that subject area. - (iii) So, Relativism is true of morality.

-Let us call this argument for moral relativism, the Argument from Disagreement.
-It would be easy to transform it into an argument for any kind of relativism.
-We could get an argument for relativism about humor by replacing the word "moral" with the word "humor."
-But let's focus on this argument, since the main lessons will apply across the board.
+Let us call this argument for Moral Relativism, the Argument from Disagreement.
+It would be easy to transform it into an argument for any kind of Relativism.
+We could get an argument for Relativism about humor by replacing the words "moral" with the word "humor."
+But let us focus on this argument, since the main lessons will apply across the board.